tatsumoto-ren/tatsumoto-ren.github.io/blog/anki-japanese-support.md

 It makes sense to enable splitting for fields that are expected to contain more than one word, but keep it disabled for fields that are expected to contain only one word.

+The `overwrite_destination` setting determines whether the contents of the destination field should be replaced if the field is already filled.
+By default, if a field already contains data, it won't be modified.

 Profile types are tried in this order:

 1) Furigana